Enabling Security Hub CSPM - AWS Security Hub

-Enabling and configuring Security Hub
+Enabling Security Hub CSPM

 We strongly recommend integrating with Organizations for multi-account and multi-Region environments.
-If you have a standalone account, it's necessary to set up Security Hub manually.
+If you have a standalone account, it's necessary to set up Security Hub CSPM manually.

 Verifying necessary permissions

-To enable and manage Security Hub through the Organizations integration, you also should attach the AWS managed policy called AWSSecurityHubOrganizationsAccess.
+To enable and manage Security Hub CSPM through the Organizations integration, you also should attach the AWS managed policy called AWSSecurityHubOrganizationsAccess.

-Enabling Security Hub with Organizations integration
+Enabling Security Hub CSPM with Organizations integration

 Choose your preferred method, and follow the steps to designate the delegated administrator.

-Security Hub console
+Security Hub CSPM console

 3. On the Designate delegated administrator page, in the Delegated administrator account section, specify the delegated administrator account.
 We recommend choosing the same delegated administrator that you have set for other AWS security and compliance services.